cutesthypnotist/shadertrixx/README.md

 ## Instancing hacks
 Basics are at: https://github.com/pema99/shader-knowledge/blob/main/gpu-instancing.md

-Following up on this, you can try two-pass method:
-The first pass: a GPU-instance enabled material on each joint The second pass: a GPU-instance disabled material on the body renderer The second pass doesn't have instancing so when you query the instancing data it's from the first pass You can force the two passes sticking together by specifying their render queue.
 Okay apparently this doesn't work and it's better to juse use the sorting order trick.

 ## Diffuse Box Raytracing